 The Hidden Disability lanyard scheme was first launched in Guernsey by the airport in December 2017 and gave travellers the chance to wear the lanyard so trained staff at the airport, security and airlines could offer further assistance as required.
-You can read more about that launch below.

 In June 2018 the Co-Op launched the Hidden Disabilities sunflower lanyard and pin scheme in their Grande Marche stores as a trial and is now a permanent service across all the stores in Jersey and Guernsey.
 The lanyard or pin give customers the chance to discreetly say I may need some extra assistance whilst shopping.